vtramo/async-traceroute/README.md

-  -w, --wait <WAIT>                  Wait for a probe no more than <WAIT> [default: 3s] -N, --sim-queries <SIM_QUERIES>    Set the number of probes to be tried simultaneously [default: 16] -P, --probe-method <PROBE_METHOD>  [default: udp] [possible values: udp, tcp, icmp] -n                                 Do not resolve IP addresses to their domain names -i, --interface <INTERFACE>        Specify a network interface to operate with -h, --help                         Print help
+  -w, --wait <WAIT>                  Wait for a probe no more than <WAIT> [default: 3s] -N, --sim-queries <SIM_QUERIES>    Set the number of probes to be tried simultaneously [default: 16] -P, --probe-method <PROBE_METHOD>  [default: udp] [possible values: udp, tcp, icmp] -p, --port <PORT>                  This value changes semantics based on the probe method selected.
+It is either
+                                     initial udp port value for "udp" probe method (incremented by each probe, default is 33434), or initial seq for "icmp" probe method (incremented as well, default from 1), or destination port for "tcp" probe method (default is 80) -n                                 Do not resolve IP addresses to their domain names -i, --interface <INTERFACE>        Specify a network interface to operate with -h, --help                         Print help